Wednesday, February 28th, 2018

 28.02.2018 05:30 S 13°09.8488′ W 72°04.7082′ 3893 masl, 13 °C max, wind 10 kmh S

-At 5:00 am Popeye wakes us up with hot koka tea.
-It is cold outside.
-The tent is wet.
-We get up and get a very simple breakfast (toast with marmelade), anis tea with koka leaves.
-We start to walk up early at 7:00, after breakfast and after Rudi introduced the crew (chefs, porters, horseman, …) and after we did a group foto.
+At 05:00 am Popeye wakes us up with hot water or coca tea.
+It is freezing cold outside.
+The tent is totally wet.
+We get up and get a very simple breakfast (toast with marmelade), anis tea with coca leaves again.
+We start to walk up early at 07:00 am, after breakfast and after Rudi introduced the crew (chefs, porters, horseman, …) and after we did a group foto.

-On the way up we meet more kids, llamas, baby alpacas.
+On the way up we meet more kids, llamas and baby alpacas.

-It is quite hard, the reduced oxygen level is feelable, we do more breaks.
+It is quite hard, the reduced oxygen level with increasing altitude is feelable, we do more breaks.
 But we are getting higher and higher.

 28.02.2018 11:50 S 13°11.5121′ and W 72°05.6098 on 4748 masl.